cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

 for a specific View.
 Thus, they prevent irrelevant information from being leaked to the View.

+The Views consume the ViewModels and set up an observer relationship with them.
+This allows the views to be updated when a ViewModel is updated, without repeatedly setting the values of UI elements such as text boxes.
+In effect, this allows for a 1-way binding relationship.

 ### Flow of data

 The backend of the application adopts a 3 layer architecture approach.
 A generic